Niurab/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-Lot 1 and Lot 3 the PSI values are not different from the population mean.
-However lot 2 the p-value is .347 which means there is evidence that the suspension coil is different from the population mean.
+Lot 2 and lot 3 P-values are 0.6072 and 0.04168 respectively while lot 1 P-Value is qual to 1.
+The P-value across all lot is 0.06028.
 All t-tests can be seen below:

 PSI across all lots